AdobeDocs/analytics-platform.en/help/getting-started/cja-access-control.md

 ## Required Adobe Experience Platform permissions

-Becoming a product admin within Customer Journey Analytics alone is not enough to create, update, or delete a Connection.
+Becoming a product admin in Customer Journey Analytics alone is not enough to create, update, or delete a connection.
 To create a connection to an Experience Platform dataset, you also need Experience Platform permissions.
 Specifically, you must be part of an **Experience Platform Product Profile** that gives you the following permissions:

 * View Schemas
 * Manage Schemas